Follow the on-

 The “Wind Limit” setting determines the maximum allowable wind speed before an unsafe wind speed alert is reported in the weather data file.

 The “Graph Timeline” setting determines the length of the timeline the graph will show.
 This can be set from one to three days.
-Once the timeline setting has been reached, the earliest graph data will be overwritten.
+After the timeline setting has been reached, the oldest graph data will be overwritten.

-Ticking the “Always on Top” checkbox will keep the graph page top-
+Ticking the “Top Most Window” checkbox will keep the graph page top-

 Tick the “Save Graph Image to File” checkbox if you would like a snapshot of the graph saved as an image file.
+This is necessary if you plan on uploading an image of the graph to the web.
 Click on the adjacent “Save to” button to set a name and file path to save the image to.
 Image files can be saved as .png or .jpg.
 A new image will be generated each time the weather data is updated.
-When the ftp client is connected, the current graph image will be uploaded to the host.
+If the ftp client is connected, the current graph image will be uploaded to the host.